 This guide has been adapted from the manuscript guidelines for The Art Bulletin.
 For general questions of style, please use The Chicago Manual of Style, 16th ed.
 (Chicago: University of Chicago Press, 2010).
 For spelling, refer to Webster’s Third New International Dictionary.

 The title of the article may be no longer than eighty-five characters, including the subtitle.

-Notes should be numbered consecutively with Arabic numerals and submitted as endnotes, not footnotes.
-Endnote numbers in the text should use superscript figures placed after punctuation.
+Notes should be numbered consecutively with Arabic numerals and submitted as footnotes, not endnotes.
+Footnote numbers in the text should use superscript figures placed after punctuation.

 Quotations must be absolutely accurate and carefully transcribed.
 An ellipsis (three spaced dots) indicates words dropped within a sentence.
 A period and three spaced dots indicates a deletion between sentences.

 If you are responsible for some of the translations, add at the head of the notes: “Unless otherwise indicated, translations are the author’s.”

 Foreign-language quotations in both text and notes should be translated into English, unless the significance of the quotation will be lost.
 The original text may be included in a note if it is unpublished, difficult to access, or of philological relevance to the article.